 Why did you choose your intended graduate course of study and how do you hope to make a difference in your field?
 300 words

 I gazed up into the tropical forest canopy and realized that an organism uniquely adapted to its location occupied almost every millimeter.
 My upbringing in rural Virginia and my curiosity about the workings of the natural world had focused me on the basic ecology of pristine tropical forests.
 But my first trip to town shattered the illusion of inviolability and forced me to reevaluate my academic trajectory.
 As our taxi left the gates, I realized that oil palm was planted up to the boundary of the park.
-I needed to complement ecology with economics, political science, and more to understand the dynamics of this working landscape in the Anthropocene.
+I needed to complement basic ecology with economics, political science, and more to understand the dynamics of this working landscape in the Anthropocene.
 Accordingly, I sought out opportunities to learn how to manage human-dominated ecosystems to balance the needs of people and nature.
-During my Fulbright in Indonesia, I worked to understand how roads open populations of commercially valuable tropical forest birds to poaching.
+During my Fulbright in Indonesia, I worked to understand how roads expose populations of commercially valuable tropical forest birds to poaching.
 Then, I worked in Hawaii to understand how habitat loss and climate change interact to endanger rare and endemic birds.
 These experiences inspired my graduate program, which is centered around understanding how heat and land cover interact to reduce the reproductive capacity of birds living in agriculture.
 My dissertation will generate concrete interventions applicable to working lands conservation in the Central Valley.
 My goal is to increase the climate resilience of human and non-human communities living in working landscapes by co-managing these landscapes for both humans and nature.
 To do so, I hope to serve as faculty in ecology or conservation at a research institution while collaborating with government scientists, policymakers, economists, and social scientists to produce rigorous, actionable, policy-relevant science.
 Furthermore, I will use my position to make academia more accessible and welcoming for scientists with marginalized identities to improve the rigor and equity of conservation science.

 Community organizer Grace Lee Boggs famously said, "We are the leaders we've been waiting for."
 Point Foundation agrees!
 Share an example of how you have contributed to positive change for marginalized communities, such as LGBTQ communities.
 Be specific about your personal participation and leadership in the project.
 How do you hope to build on this contribution in the future?
 OR, if you have not had opportunities to participate in this type of activity, discuss the specific contributions of another leader (like Boggs) that inspires you to advocate for positive change.
 How does their impact motivate you to be involved, and what do you want your future impact to be?
 300 words